flash62au/WiTcontroller/README.md

     *Warning!* prior to version 1.108 WiTcontroller assumes that it will be the default password for EX-CommandStations.
 If you have changed the password it will fail to connect unless you have the SSID *and correct password* listed in `config_network.h`.

     From version 1.108 it will try to connect to a DCC-EX EX-CommandStation with the 'guessed' password on the first attempt.
 Then, if it fails to connect, it will ask for the password on the second attempt.

+    Note that it will only try to guess the EX-CommandStation password if the SSID name is in the default form of "DCCEX_xxxxxx".
+Where xxxxxx is part of the MAC address of the device.
   * Otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  ``*`` = backspace.  ``#`` = enter the password.)

     Any/all passwords entered this way will be stored in non-volatile memory and will be retrieved on the next attempt to connect, then WiTcontroller will allow you to edit or confirm it